Victor19Rodrigues/gostack-meetapp/README.md

 ### Mobile

 ## Installation
-First of all, to run this application you'll need to install [Node.js v10.15](https://nodejs.org) or higher + [Yarn v1.17](https://yarnpkg.com/lang/en/) or higher on your computer.
-From your command line:
+First of all, to run this application you'll need to install [Node.js v10.15](https://nodejs.org) or higher, [Yarn v1.17](https://yarnpkg.com/lang/en/) or higher and [Docker](https://www.docker.com/docker-community) on your computer.

 ### How to use:
 #### Backend